Clan Elliot Society, USA Page

 area you reside in.
 If you are visiting this site and

 are outside the USA, forms may be found on the "Official

 ECS Website" at: www.elliotclan.com.
 For US residents,

-please make sure that you send your completed ECS USA
+please make sure that you send your completed CES USA

 membership forms to the Membership/treasurer.
 Once you

 join the Society you will receive periodic newsletters

 from the CES USA and our Parent society in Scotland.
 The

 Scottish festivals in your area and other announcements

 of importance to our Clan - Furthermore it allow you to